aarmiller/SimEpi/assignments/week2.md

 ### Build a matched case-control study sample

-Suppose we want to conduct a study comparing cases of AMI to individuals who did not have an AMI.
+Suppose we want to conduct a study comparing individuals with an AMI to individuals who did not have an AMI.
 Our strategy is to build a matched case-control using a 1:1 match where each patient who had an AMI is matched to a patient that did not have an AMI.

 In this simple example we will match cases based on age, dob year and race.
+We will also ignore the randomization step for now (we will return to this later).
 Let’s start by computing the number of matches we need to generate in each strata.
-To do so count how many ami cases we have for each corresponding sex, dob year and race.
-I will store this as an object `match_strata`
+To do so count how many AMI cases we have for each corresponding sex, dob year and race.
+I will store this as an object called `match_strata`.

     ## # A tibble: 196 x 4
     ##    sex    dobyr race         n